marko-simic1/marko-simic1/README.md

 ### Hi there 👋

 - I am third year student at University of Zagreb Faculty of Electrical Engineering and Computing
-- I’m currently learning Python, java, C, C++, C#, R, HTML, CSS, JavaScript and SQL.
+- I’m currently learning Python, java, C, C++, C#, R, HTML, CSS, JavaScript, ROS, Dart and SQL.
   As part of Laboratory for Robotics and Intelligent Control Systems I am working on pilotless aircraft and an app for controlling such aircrafts through Bluetooth protocols.
   Within college studies I made: